June 21, 2014: Nicole Baran’s Stanford Daily Op-Ed

-We are pleased to announce that the Center for Relationship Abuse Awareness received a 40K grant from the Verizon Foundation!
+The Verizon Foundation has generously donated $120,000 to the Center over 4 years!
 The Verizon Foundation, the philanthropic arm of Verizon Communications, supports the advancement of literacy and K-12 education through its free educational website, Thinkfinity.org, and fosters awareness and prevention of domestic violence.
 In 2009, the Verizon Foundation awarded more than $67.5 million in grants to nonprofit agencies in the U.S. and abroad.
 It also matched the charitable donations of Verizon employees and retirees, resulting in an additional $26.1 million in combined contributions to nonprofits.
 Through Verizon Volunteers, one of the nation’s largest employee volunteer programs, Verizon employees and retirees have volunteered more than 5 million hours of community service since 2000.
 For more information on the foundation, visit www.verizonfoundation.org.

 Empowering Agency Award

 The Center for Relationship Abuse Awareness has won the “Empowering Agency” award from the Annual Advocates for Women Awards, sponsored by IMPACT Bay Area!
 The Empowering Agency Award honors a Bay Area organization that works to “make the world a safer place for women and girls.”

 July 24, 2012: Nicole Baran on KZSU’s “Culture Lens”

 Nicole Baran, Center Executive Director and Founder, discussed relationship abuse, including current trends and its connection to feminism, on Stanford Radio KZSU’s “Culture Lens” show.
 To listen to the entire interview, click here.

 Executive Director, Nicole Baran, interviewed by Seneca International about best practices at Universities.

 Read the full interview: click here

 Maestro Market Interview with Nicole Baran